solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 This is a common pattern for when applications have users scatters all over the world.
-You can distribute the same disk files to locations that are closest to those users and improve latency and the preceived application performance in doing so.
+You can distribute the same disk files to locations that are closest to those users and improve latency and the perceived application performance in doing so.

-## Memory cache
+### Memory cache

-Storing data in memory provided from my faster access than if you must retireve it from disk locally or over a network.
+Storing data in memory provided from my faster access than if you must retrieve it from disk locally or over a network.
 This also included data that is on disk and has development or API layers that add to the access times.

-### Local memory
+#### Local memory

 If an application has access to local memory, you can utilize a localize pattern to cache data and access it more quickly than going to disk or